krother/software-engineering-python/pip.md

-# Managing Packages with pip
+# Installing Packages with pip

 `pip` is a tool to install Python packages and resolve dependencies automatically.
 This section lists a couple of things you can do with `pip`: